-Definitions for part-time and temporary employment shall be as follows:
+Definitions for part-time and temporary employment shall be as follows (these definitions shall be incorporated into the County Civil Service Rules):

-Part-time: The status of an employee who is appointed to a position which is less than three quarters time (defined as not more than 1560 hours in a calendar year).
+Part-Time: The status of an employee who is appointed to a position which is less than three quarters time (defined as not more than 1560 hours in a calendar year).
 A part-time position is ongoing in nature and anticipated to exceed six months' duration.